1. Q. How long does it take?

 1. We urge you not to store personal items in your vehicle for transporting.
 We are not licensed to transport household goods.

-2. In order for our drivers to properly inspect your car it must be clean and free of snow at time of pickup.
-If car is too dirty or snow covered to inspect you will be asked to sign that the car is shipped "AS IS" or you will need to wash it and drop it at our terminal for proper inspection.
-Shipping the car "AS IS" means Southern Auto Transport, assigned carriers, and terminals will not be liable for any damage claims.
+2. In order for our drivers to properly inspect your vehicle, it must be clean and free of snow at time of pickup.
+If the vehicle is too dirty or snow covered to inspect, you will be asked to sign that the car is shipped "AS IS", or you will need to wash it and drop it at our terminal for proper inspection.
+Shipping the car "AS IS" means Southern Auto Transport, Inc.’s assigned carriers, and terminals will not be liable for any damage claims.

-4. Please limit the gas in your tank to ¼ of tank to decrease weight on truck.
+4. Please limit the gas in your tank to 1/4 of a tank to decrease weight on the truck.

-6. Southern Auto Transport payment policy allows you to pay cash, money order, company or cashiers checks.
-Balance of payment is due when vehicle is being pickup or, under special circumstances; payment on delivery may be arranged.
+6. Southern Auto Transport, Inc.’s payment policy allows you to pay cash, money order, company or cashiers checks.
+Balance of payment is due when vehicle is being picked-up or, under special circumstances, payment on delivery may be arranged.
 All payments on delivery must be money order, or certified check.
 If you wish to pay by company check, such funds must be received prior to shipping the vehicle.
-Southern Auto Transport will fax you an invoice.
+Southern Auto Transport, Inc. will fax/email you an invoice.

 Copyright © 2003.
 All Rights Reserved.
 Southern Auto Transport, Palmetto, FL